jsdelivrbot/mypal/readme.md

         DocumentRoot "C:/xampp/htdocs/xxx/public"
         ServerName xx.yy
         </VirtualHost>

-5)Restart apache and view on browser
+5) Restart apache and view on browser

 ## Using on Cpanel